someotherself/GUSE/readme/usage.md

 ```

 ```
 Inside the new repository there will only be a folder called "live".
+The live folder will contain an empty, initialized git repository.
 Inside the "live" folder is where all the user files and folders can be created normally.
 The user only has write permissions inside the live folder.

-Any snapshots (commits/not implemented) wil be displayed in the same folder as live.
 ```

 ### 2. Fetched repositories